 - Loaves and Stitches: This group of Rehobeth members knits and crochets prayer squares, prayer shawls, blankets, and other items for those who are sick or housebound, are far from home, or facing adversity.
 Each time the recipients wrap their shawl around them or hold the prayer square in their hand, they can feel not only the physical warmth and comfort but also the love and care of every stitch.

 Serving the community

 We believe in making a difference in the community where we live, work, and play – to be the “hands and feet of Jesus” wherever we are needed.
-We send teams of volunteers to help local organizations, including:
+We volunteer in a number of ways, including: